Li-Kane/CSE151A_project/final_writeup.md

 **model 3 methods**

-For our third model we utilized the imbalanced learn
+For our third model we utilized a Decision Tree Regressor using Grid Search with cross-validation.
+It searches for the best combination of hyperparameters specified in the param_grid dictionary, evaluates them using negative mean squared error, and outputs the best parameters along with the mean squared training error.

 ## Results